 1 tsp. salt

-grated cheese, for serving (I used four cheese Mexican blend, which is a fairly low-fat mix of cheeses)
+grated cheese, for serving (I used Four Cheese Mexican blend, which is a mix of cheeses)

 thinly sliced green onions, for serving

-When pressure has released the second time, remove lid and without draining, mash or puree beans to desired consistency.
-I like my beans rather creamy, so I used my immersion blender, being very careful not to overblend and liquefy the beans.
+When pressure has released, remove lid and without draining, use an immersion blender or a food processor to puree the beans, being careful not to over-blend.
 At this point, beans will definitely be more runny than you want, but I like the idea of keeping the flavor that's in the cooking water and excess liquid will cook off when the beans are fried.

-When beans are as smooth or chunky as you prefer, heat 2 T oil in a heavy, nonstick pan.
+Heat 2 T oil of your choice in a heavy, nonstick pan.
 Add beans and simmer over low heat, stirring often, until beans have thickened to desired consistency.
 For me this took about 10 minutes.
 Serve hot, topped with grated cheese and thinly sliced green onions if desired.